jcu-eresearch/AP03-Research/README.markdown

-GET /species/view/<species_id>                     (lists the details of a specific species) GET /species/map/<species_id>                      (view a map for a single species) GET /species/occurrences/<species_id>              (lists all occurrences of a given a species)
+GET /species/view/<species_id>                     (lists the details of a specific species) GET /species/map/<species_id>                      (view a map for a single species) GET /species/occurrences/<species_id>              (lists all occurrences of a given a species) GET /species/single_upload_json                    (form to upload a new species record from well-formatted json)
 ```

 *species (api)*: